icopy-site/awesome/docs/awesome/awesome-pokemon.md

 - [PokeMMO](https://github.com/maierfelix/PokeMMO) - WebGL Pokémon MMO Engine with Realtime Editor.
 - [pogo-optimizer](https://github.com/justinleewells/pogo-optimizer) - Shows you the IVs and information necessary to determine which Pokémon get ground into candy.
 - [PoGoTools](https://github.com/nelsyeung/PoGoTools) - A set of CLI tools for getting IVs, transferring Pokémon, evolving Pokémon, and trashing items.
-- [is-pokemon-go-up](https://github.com/sotojuan/is-pokemon-go-up) - Node.js app to check the responsiveness of the Pokémon GO servers.
 - [slack-pokemon-emoji](https://github.com/fraserxu/slack-pokemon-emoji) - A tool to upload all the Pokémon to Slack emoji.
 - [slack-emoji-pokemon](https://github.com/Templarian/slack-emoji-pokemon) - A list of Pokémon emojis for Slack.
 - [PokemonGO-IV-Renamer](https://github.com/Boren/PokemonGO-IV-Renamer) - Automatically renames your Pokémon to their IV stats.